 But what if you don’t have the money on hand?
 How do you pay for it?

 Some of your options might include credit cards, savings, financing through a contractor, home equity loans or a personal loan.
 We’ll talk more about which option might be right for you later in this article, but first let’s look at potential new roof costs.

 How Much Does a New Roof Cost?

 According to HomeAdvisor, the average cost of a new roof nationally is approximately $7,920, with the high end being as much as $45,000.
 Prices vary greatly based on a number of things, including where you live and the contractor you hire.

-There are other factors that impact the cost of a new roof, including but not limited to:
+Other factors that impact the cost of a new roof might include:

 - Size of your roof